gozenc/malumat/README.md

 ## Available commands:

-`./malumat env` to set database, user credentials and MySQL executables.
+`malumat env` to set database, user credentials and MySQL executables.
-`./malumat push` to push the database from your local ./database folder to your MySQL installation.
+`malumat push` to push the database from your local ./database folder to your MySQL installation.
-`./malumat pull` to pull the database content from your MySQL installation.
+`malumat pull` to pull the database content from your MySQL installation.
-`./malumat rename` `-l` or `-p` to rename domain name for your local or production server.
+`malumat rename` `-l` or `-p` to rename domain name for your local or production server.
-`./malumat save` to save a copy of the database content from your MySQL installation.
+`malumat save` to save a copy of the database content from your MySQL installation.
-`./malumat show` to see what you saved in ./database `./malumat flush` to remove all temporary saves in ./database
+`malumat show` to see what you saved in ./database `malumat flush` to remove all temporary saves in ./database `malumat -r init` to create an SSH tunnel with your remote MySQL server.
+`malumat -r push` to push database from your local ./database folder to your remote MySQL server.
+`malumat -r pull` to pull database from your remote MySQL server.
+`malumat -r save` to save a copy of the database from your remote MySQL server.
+`malumat -r exit` to close SSH tunnel with your remote MySQL database.

+## TODOs:
+• Windows support

 ### Thanks for interest.

-Needs a lot of detailed work but it is working enough for me now.
+Needs more detailed work but it is working enough for me now.
 I hope it may be useful for someone too.
-Especially for starter Wordpress developers.
+Especially for Wordpress developers.

 Cheers...